Nikolas Rose: Journal editing

+Project leadership

 In 2007 he was awarded an ESRC Professorial Research Fellowship – a three-year project entitled 'Brain, Self and Society in the 21st Century'.
 In 2013, writing with Joelle Abi-Rached, he published Neuro: the new brain sciences and the management of the mind.
 He has long advocated for 'revitalizing' the social and human sciences through a 'critical friendship' with the life sciences, setting out the nature and implications of his 'cartography of the present' in a number of widely cited papers and in The Politics of Life Itself, published in 2007.